Humanities students tend to work with ideas, which help them hone useful skills for work in numerous industries.

 Trustworthiness

-In 2020, school and career counselors made a median annual salary of $58,120 per year, according to the BLS, and jobs were expected to grow by 11 percent or faster than average [6].
-Mental health and substance abuse counselors made a median annual salary of $47,660 per year, and jobs were expected to grow by 23 percent or much faster than average [7].
+Salary and job outlook: School and career counselors make a median annual salary of $60,140 per year, and jobs were expected to grow by 5 percent [6].
+Mental health and substance abuse counselors made a median annual salary of $49,710 per year, and jobs were expected to grow by 18 percent, which is much faster than average [7].

 With a humanities major, you may find a number of career possibilities.
-You can apply to earn your Bachelor of Applied Arts and Sciences from the University of North Texas.
-The degree is available in eight concentrations, including social wellness and community, media innovation, and consumer behavior.
 If you’ve previously earned college credit, you may qualify to transfer up to 45 credit hours toward your degree and shorten the length of time it takes to earn.
+Take a look at Coursera's catalog of reputable bachelor's degrees in humanities.

 This content has been made available for informational purposes only.
 Learners are advised to conduct additional research to ensure that courses and other credentials pursued meet their personal, professional, and financial goals.